gregstoll/populationcenters/README.md

 # Implementation
 This was a fun exercise in optimization.

-(note that all times were taken on my laptop, don't take them too seriously)
+Unless otherwise noted, all times were taken on my laptop with a 4-core Intel core i7-8650U 1.9Ghz.
+I just ran each of these once or twice, so don't take the times too seriously!

 ## Straightforward implementation
 I started with a straightforward implementation where we brute-force calculate the distance every time.

 Code is at revision [7ad3c5a3](https://github.com/gregstoll/populationcenters/blob/7ad3c5a37e43508f324cd03a6e77760dfef2af9c/find_nearest_counties.rs).

 - 1 county: 0.7 seconds
-- 2 counties: 1164.5 seconds (this seems about right, should be (3000/2)\*2 slower?)
+- 2 counties: 1164.5 seconds ~= 19.5 minutes (this seems about right, should be around (3000/2)\*2 times longer)
-- 3 counties: didn't even try it
+- 3 counties: didn't even try it, seems like it would have taken around (3000/3)\*(3/2) longer, which is around 40 days!

 ## Parallel implementation
 This is an [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) problem, and I used [Rayon](https://github.com/rayon-rs/rayon) to parallelize it.